castogio/castogio.github.io/content/pybeaconvalidator_project_presentation.md

             beacons.append(beacon_frame)

-Despite the conceptual simplicity of Pypacker's programming interface, it offloads much of the responsibility of parsing of the raw byte content of the IEs to the programmer.
+Despite the conceptual simplicity of Pypacker's programming interface, it offloads much of the responsibility of parsing the raw byte content of the IEs to the programmer.
 This behaviour gives more freedom to the programmer, but it increases the difficulty in analysing the most common IE, such as the Supported Rates.
-As you can see in the snippet below the computation required on the byte octets in the IE (each one refers to a supported rate):
+As you can see in the snippet below, the computation required on the byte octets in the IE (each one refers to one of the supported rates):

     :::python
     supported_rates_ie = beacon_header.params[1]